Financial planning tools and services to put you on the path to the future you want

-After setting up an account and some baseline data, the NewRetirement retirement planning calculator enables you to try different what if scenarios for how you might fund long term care.
+After setting up an account and some baseline data, the NewRetirement Retirement Planner enables you to try different what if scenarios for how you might fund long term care.
 This is a very unique tool that enables you to really try out different strategies.

 The reality is that most of us are going to need some kind of long term care at some point in the future.

 Another fact is that these services are very expensive.

 So, is long term care insurance really worth it?
 What other options do you have to not go bankrupt paying for the care?

 A deferred lifetime annuity is one option.
 Putting money into a deferred annuity — now or around the time you retire — can also be an efficient way to fund long term care.
 With this strategy, you invest an amount of money to be paid out as monthly income to start at a date in the future.
 So, if you are 63 right now, you might invest $100,000 to be paid out starting at an age when you think you might require long term care — maybe age 85.
 When you turn 85, you will start receiving monthly payments which can be used to fund care or anything else you might need or want at that time.